General

 • it is the consumer's responsibility to cover all return postage costs

-• custom made pieces cannot be exchanged or refunded, if possible it will be resized
+• bespoke made pieces cannot be exchanged or refunded, if possible it will be resized

 • jewellery will not be accepted for exchange if it has been worn, or is not inline with our returns policy